Douglas-R-K/Simple-Postgresql-GUI/README.md

 We have two options on how to run it:

- 1- The fast way by just opening the main_file.py on your IDE and running it (make sure both files are on the same folder).
+ 1- The fast way is just opening the main_file.py on your IDE and running it (make sure both files are on the same folder).

  2- We can use pyinstaller to make a .exe file (this makes it better for